This Registry-Registrar Agreement (this "Agreement") is between

 Registry Operator shall provide Registrar with engineering and customer

-shall notify Registrar of the purposes for which Personal Data submitted
+Operator shall notify Registrar of the purposes for which Personal Data

-to Registry Operator by Registrar is collected, the intended recipients
+submitted to Registry Operator by Registrar is collected, the intended

-(or categories of recipients) of such Personal Data, and the mechanism
+recipients (or categories of recipients) of such Personal Data, and the

-for access to and correction of such Personal Data.
-Registrar shall
+mechanism for access to and correction of such Personal Data.
+Registrar

-provide all such information to holders of Registered Names it sponsors
+shall provide all such information to holders of Registered Names it

-in the .pro TLD promptly upon receipt from Registry Operator.
-Registry
+sponsors in the .pro TLD promptly upon receipt from Registry Operator.

-Operator shall take reasonable steps to protect Personal Data from loss,
+Registry Operator shall take reasonable steps to protect Personal Data

-Operator shall not use or authorize the use of Personal Data in a way
+Registry Operator shall not use or authorize the use of Personal Data in

-shall issue credits to Registrar as described in, and shall otherwise
+Operator shall issue credits to Registrar as described in, and shall

 2.8.
 ICANN Requirements.
 Registry Operator's